sethreidnz/redux-react-introduction-tutorial/00-1-Flux.md

 This is where data is stored and flows *from* the store into the views.
 The views cannot directory update the state, instead they do this through dispatching an action.
 The store registers callbacks with the dispatcher.
 These callbacks are just functions that take an action type.
 Inside this function there is a switch statement determining what will happen to the store's state as a result of the action.

+There can be multiple stores in a Flux application and each store might independently have a callback registered for a particular action.
+This helps keep the whole application in sync.
+Another thing stores do is act as a local caching mechanism in the app.

 ### Dispatcher